moraneus/RV-with-Allens-interval/README.md

 ### About the monitor algorithem:
-We are try to handle with finding limitations of 13 different intervals within every interval operation.
+We are trying to handle finding limitations of 13 different intervals within every interval operation. \
 This situation requires comparing times between those intervals.
-Due to the unification of prolog, the comparing is a simple operation who checks only the matches intervals with the limitions whom apply on them.
+Due to the unification property of prolog, the comparing is a simple operation that checks only the matches intervals with the limitations that apply to them. \
-Yet, it steel need to run throught all types of intervals checks.
+Yet, it still needs to run throughout all types of intervals checks. \
-Those checks allow to locate violation even if the intervals were called out of order (except that end should be after start).
+Those checks allow us to locate violations even if the intervals were called out of order (except that end should be after start).

 1. ##### Check if interval A before B
 ```
      A               B